J-Labodi/Accommodation-System/README.md

 * GoF design patterns
 * SOLID principles

-The acommodation system has been completed in Agile settings, developing the project by continous iteration.The entire project is divided into twenty sprint periods and each, 1 week-long sprint period included a small portion of work to be done.
+The acommodation system has been completed in Agile settings, developing the project by continous iteration.
+The entire project is divided into twenty sprint periods and each, 1 week-long sprint period included a small portion of work to be done.